Eastha0526/DanceGRPO/README.md

 ## Training Acceleration
 1. You can reduce the sampling steps, resolution, or timestep selection ratio.
-2. Thanks for the outstanding follow-up work [MixGRPO](https://arxiv.org/abs/2507.21802), please refer to [here](https://github.com/Tencent-Hunyuan/MixGRPO).
+2. The outstanding follow-up works such as [MixGRPO](https://arxiv.org/abs/2507.21802) and [BranchGRPO](https://arxiv.org/abs/2509.06040) are also working on training acceleration.

 ## Acknowledgement